 So how do we know which CSS properties will trigger only the composite step and which ones will trigger earlier steps?
 Thankfully there is a handy list of which CSS properties trigger which steps.
 If we need to change the properties of an element on screen, the ones we’ll want to try to use are the ones that only trigger the composite step—the ones we’ll want to avoid if possible are the ones that trigger the layout step.

-For instance, the transform and opacity properties only trigger the composite step, whereas the top and left properties trigger the layout, paint, and composite steps.
-So if we want to move an element up by 100px, it will be much more efficient to animate the position by using transform:translateY(-100px) instead of using top:-100px, since the transform property will only trigger a re-composite without triggering the other steps.
+properties trigger the layout, paint, and composite steps.
+So if we want to move an element up by 100px, it will be much more efficient to animate the position by using transform:translateY(-100px)

 This is not to say that these other less efficient properties should never be used, but it is to say that we should be aware of the effect that each property has on the overall performance of the browser.